-Item No. Section Description of Change 24.
-New 7.6.6.8 LAND USE STRATEGY, NEYAGAWA URBAN CORE AREA, Implementation Insert a new policy subsection as follows: 7.6.6.8 Implementation In addition to the policies in Section 7.10 of this Plan, the following implementation policies apply. a) Phasing/Transition Development shall be coordinated with the provision of infrastructure, including: i. transit (conventional and higher order rapid transit); ii. street network capacity; iii. pedestrian and cycling facilities; iv. water and wastewater services; v. stormwater management services and capacities; vii. parks and open space; viii. public realm enhancements; and, ix. utilities; b) Further to subsection (a) above, the timing of development shall be subject to the availability of required infrastructure, including but not limited to future transportation network improvements and stormwater, water and wastewater services. c) Initial phases of development shall not preclude the achievement of a compact, pedestrian-oriented and transit-supportive urban form. d) The development of land shall have regard for potential redevelopment of adjacent lands. e) Redevelopment of lands should maintain established retail and service commercial uses located in stand-alone buildings are expected to redevelop over time.
-Development applications should demonstrate development potential shown in Attachment 1.
-Notwithstanding the replacement of existing schedules or the insertion of new schedules, changes are limited to the subject lands identified in Appendix "A" to By-law 2025-005.
+ltem No. Section Description of Change i.
+Flexible spaces that are passive in programming and oriented to urban activities that occur throughout the day and year-round; ii.
+Places designed to complement the built form and public realm, and incorporate hardscapes, softscapes, tree plantings, furnishings, context sensitive lighting, and other urban amenities; and, iii.
+An integral part of the public realm by providing convenient active transportation routes and places to gather and facilitate public activity. e) Urban squares, promenades, connecting links and other open spaces may be provided in a variety of ownerships to be determined during the development approval process.
+Ownership options as outlined in the Town's Parks Plan include: Fee simple ownership; Stratified ownership; Privately owned public spaces (POPS); and iv.
+Use Agreements/Easements.
+26. New 7.6.6.8 LAND USE STRATEGY, NEYAGAWA URBAN CORE AREA, Implementation Insert a new policy subsection as follows: 7.6.6.8 Implementation In addition to the policies in Section 7.10 of this Plan, the following implementation policies apply. a) Phasing/Transition Development shall occur gradually over the long-term and be coordinated with the provision of infrastructure, including: i. transit (conventional and higher order rapid transit); ii. street network capacity; iii. pedestrian and cycling facilities; iv. water and waste water services; v. stormwater management services and capacities; vi. streetscape improvements; vii. parks and open space; viii. public realm enhancements; and, ix. utilities; b) Further to subsection (a) above, the timing of development shall be subject to the availability of required infrastructure, including but not limited to future transportation network improvements and stormwater, water and wastewater ltem No. Section Description of Change services. c) Initial phases of development shall not preclude the achievement of a compact, pedestrian-oriented and transit-supportive urban form. d) The development of land shall have regard for potential redevelopment of adjacent lands. e) Redevelopment of lands should maintain established retail and service commercial uses. f) Interim commercial uses located in stand alone buildings are expected to transition and redevelop over time.
+27. 7.7.4.5 PARKLAND HIERARCHY, Parkland Acquisition Insert a new policy subsection as follows: f) In addition to the Master Parkland Agreement, urban squares, promenades, connecting links and other open spaces may be provided in a variety of ownerships to be determined during the development approval process.
+Ownership options as outlined in the Town's Parks Plan include: i.
+Fee simple ownership; ii.
+Stratified ownership; iii.
+Privately owned public spaces (POPS); and iv.
+Use Agreements/Easements.